penguinite/onbox/docs/content/wiki/build-options.md

 This page documents all the different build options we have.
 You should be able to just append this directly to the `nimble build` command and have it work.

-1. `-d:dbEngine=`, optional (defaults to "sqlite"), Accepts a string.

-*Note*: You should append your value after the equal sign.
-Like so `-d:dbEngine=YOUR_CHOICE_HERE`

-This flag tells Pothole what type of database backend to use, currently only two options are supported: sqlite or postgres.

-The sqlite database backend is the most mature as of yet.

 2. `-d:phLang`, optional (defaults to "en"), Accepts a string.

 This flag tells Pothole what language to use for its instance pages.